mpadge/hackmd-stat-software/standards/regression.md

 ### 3 Algorithms

-The following standards apply to the model fitting algorithms of Regression Software which implements or relies on iterative algorithms which are expected to converge to generate model statistics.
+The following standards apply to the model fitting algorithms of Regression Software which implement or rely on iterative algorithms which are expected to converge to generate model statistics.
 Regression Software which implements or relies on iterative convergence algorithms
 should: